 The Manager has adopted an internal compliance standard operating policy to provide guidance to its

-Directors, key officers and employees in respect of dealings in BHG Retail REIT's units. ("Units")

-The policy permits the Directors and the Manager's key officers and employees to purchase Units, but sets clear limits on the
+Directors and the Manager's key officers and employees to purchase Units, but sets clear limits on the

 - Any officer or employee who wishes to purchase Units must complete a Staff Dealing Application Form

 - Directors, key officers and employees are further prohibited from dealing in Units if they are in possession